 “Bah, bah,” Iggy bleated at Dave and Jazz.

 “Remember,” Robby continued, “in my religion, Halloween’s real name is Samhain.
 It demands ..
 SACRIFICE.”
-And he stared really hard at Dave and Jazz.
+He stared really hard at Dave and Jazz.

-“I guess we’ll not be doing our sacrifice at my swim team party.”
+“I guess we’ll not be doing a sacrifice at my swim team party.”

 “Swim team?”
 Iggy mocked.
 “We’re not a bunch of kids.
 I ‘spose they’ll all wear costumes.”